nuejs/nue/packages/nuejs.org/hyper/index.md

 3. Inline styling via `class` attribute is not permitted (expressions like `size-[max(100%,2.75rem)]` are ignored)
 4. You can set a limit on class names per element to prevent inline styling via utility classes (default is 3)

+For 3 and 4 Hyper currently issues a warning, but on the official releases there will be a configurable strict mode for production environments that throws an error.

 Read the [launch post](/blog/introducing-hyper/) for the complete rationale.

 ## API